Last updated on Jan 15, 2023

 We use information about you as mentioned above and for the purposes listed below:

-- To provide our Services – e.g. to set up and maintain your membership, send you email communications, or charge you for any of our paid Services;
+- To provide our Services – e.g. to set up and maintain your subscription, send you email communications, or charge you for any of our paid Services;

 - To further develop and improve our Services – such as adding new features or creating new content that we think our users will enjoy;